Why CEMEX S.A.B. de C.V. (CX)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

+The average price from analysts is $6.88, which is $3.5 above the current price.
 CX currently public float of 461.45M and currently shorts hold a 1.96% ratio of that float.
-Today, the average trading volume of CX was 5.45M shares.
+Today, the average trading volume of CX was 5.50M shares.

 CX’s Market Performance